docwho2/java-chime-voicesdk-sma/README.md

 ...
 ```

-The initial response will make use of the [PlayAudio](https://docs.aws.amazon.com/chime-sdk/latest/dg/play-audio.html) and
-[PlayAudioAndGetDigits](https://docs.aws.amazon.com/chime-sdk/latest/dg/play-audio-get-digits.html) Actions.
-These both make use
-of static prompts stored in S3.
-The main menu prompt is locale specific and can play in both English and Spanish as we will see later.
-These two actions are chainable so the library will send them both in the initial response:
+The initial response will make use of the [PlayAudio](https://docs.aws.amazon.com/chime-sdk/latest/dg/play-audio.html) and [PlayAudioAndGetDigits](https://docs.aws.amazon.com/chime-sdk/latest/dg/play-audio-get-digits.html) actions.
+Both actions utilize static prompts stored in S3.
+The main menu prompt is locale-specific and can be played in both English and Spanish, as we will see later.
+These two actions are chainable, so the library will send them both in the initial response.

 ```json
 {